MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

 ### How do I add an iOS device for testing?
 1. Invite a tester to a distribution group using their email address.
 If you don't have an existing distribution group, you'll need to create one.
 The tester will be notified that they've been invited to test your app.
 2. Distribute a new release to the group.
 3. The tester will be notified that a new release is available.
-The user will try to install and will not be able to download.
+The user will try to install and won't be able to download.
 4. Navigate to **Distribute** > **Groups** > **Select the Group** > **Devices**.
 5. Find the user in the list and choose three bullet points on the right to find "Copy UDID".
 6. Then follow the process of adding the UDID to your provisioning profile.
 You can learn more about device registration at [https://docs.microsoft.com/en-us/appcenter/distribution/auto-provisioning](https://docs.microsoft.com/en-us/appcenter/distribution/auto-provisioning).